ndierckx/NOVOLoci/README.md

 Project name          = Choose a name for your project, it will be used for the output files.
 Assembly length       = If you want the assembly to terminate after a certain length, you can give the desired length;
-                        If you want to assemble the complete dataset write: "WG" Subsample             = This option is currently not available Save assembled reads  = All the reads used for the assembly will be stored in seperate files (yes/no) Seed Input            = The path to the file that contains the seed sequence.
+                        If you want to assemble the complete dataset write: "WG" Save assembled reads  = All the reads used for the assembly will be stored in seperate files (yes/no) Genome size           = Either you give the genome size (in Gbp) or you give the sequencing depth below.
+Seed Input            = The path to the file that contains the seed sequence.
 Ploidy                = Give the ploidy of the sample.
 If it is a very heterozygous diploid species (>2%), you can give ploidy 1
-Reference (optional)  = This option is currently not available.
-Variance detection    = This option is currently not available.
-Cores                 = It is strongly adviced to use multiple cores for the assembly, give here the available cores Output path           = /path/to/output_folder/
+Threads               = It is strongly adviced to use multiple cores for the assembly, give here the available cores Output path           = /path/to/output_folder/
 TMP path              = /path/to/temporary_folder/